 Note that you can choose to fill out any or all of the above parts of the form.
-To make the advanced directive legally binding, it must be signed and witnessed by two adults.
+To make the advanced directive legally binding, it must be signed and witnessed.
 Be sure to let your loved ones and your physician know that you have completed an Advance Directive and provide them with a copy.

-To access the Georgia Advance Directive for Health Care form, visit the Georgia Division of Aging Services' website at aging.georgia.gov/get-advance-directives.
+To access the Georgia Advance Directive for Health Care form, visit:

+- Georgia Division of Aging Services Go to aging georgia gov, click on "About" and choose "Publications & Newsletters". - Georgia Legal Aid georgialegalaid.org